Weakly interacting massive particle cross section limits from LOFAR observations of dwarf spheroidal galaxies: Methodology

 \begin{enumerate}

-\item A re-scaled cutout image of every galaxy is created with a size of 4$r_\star$ and 1367$\times$1367 pixel$^2$.
-The dimension in pixels is the median of all galaxies while ensuring there are at least 7 pixels per FWHM.
-After the re-scaling process, a single pixel will sample a larger section of the sky for galaxies with a larger angular diameter compared to those with a small angular diameter, but this is a necessary compromise that we need to make for the image stacking.
+\item A rescaled cutout image of every galaxy was created with a size of 4$r_\star$ and 1367$\times$1367 pixel$^2$.
+The dimension in pixels was the median of all galaxies while ensuring there were at least seven pixels per beam FWHM.
+After the rescaling process, a single pixel sampled a larger section of the sky for galaxies with a larger angular diameter, compared to those with a small angular diameter, but this was a necessary compromise that we need to make for the image stacking.
 After this procedure, diffuse sources with equal flux density would appear identical, regardless of the distance and the stellar radius of the galaxy.

-\item The flux density variance $\sigma$ is calculated inside an annulus with an inner radius of $r_\star$ and an outer radius of $2r_\star$.
+\item The flux density variance $\sigma$ was calculated inside an annulus with an inner radius of $r_\star$ and an outer radius of $2r_\star$.

-\item All images are stacked using the weighted mean.
-The weight is adopted as the inverse square variance (1/$\sigma^2$) of each image, so that galaxy images with lower noise will contribute more to the stacked image.
-Cosmological surface brightness dimming is negligible because the galaxies are in the Local Group so we do not apply any weighting with redshift.
+\item All images were stacked using the weighted mean.
+The weight was adopted as the inverse square variance (1/$\sigma^2$) of each image, so that galaxy images with lower noise contributed more to the stacked image.
+Cosmological surface brightness dimming is negligible because the galaxies are in the Local Group so we have not applied any weighting with redshift.

 \end{enumerate}